 For 90% of Italians the house is at the top of the list of priorities.
 But 48% say they are just or partially satisfied with the house where they live.
 Here are the 2019 results of CasaDoxa, the National Observatory on Italians and the home created by listening to the voice of 7.000 families located throughout the national territory.

-The relationship between Italians and the home has strong roots and is increasingly solid: in fact, for the 90% the house is at the top of the list of priorities and it covers a multiplicity of meanings that go far beyond the idea of physical good with an economic value.
+The relationship between Italians and the home has strong roots and is increasingly solid: in fact, for 90% of them the house is at the top of the list of priorities and it covers a multiplicity of meanings that go far beyond the idea of physical good with an economic value.
 For this reason, today, we talk about the “existential value” of one’s own home, perceived as an affective place of those who live there.

 However, almost half of Italians say they are not fully or partially satisfied with their home, recognized as a “container” in which to live, that represents them only in part.
 This is testified by the results of CasaDoxa, the National Observatory on Italians and the home, presented in Milan by Doxa, which called on the real estate market operators to share the results of the Observatory and discuss the evolution of the sector, understand its criticalities and seize the opportunities.